sovashrestha/portfolio/TableauMVP@Creighton.md

 ## PRODUCT DEVELOPMENT LIFECYCLE
 #### MVP Development
-I led 5 engineers to develop and implement Tableau Cloud-MVP.
+I **led 5 engineers to develop and implement Tableau Cloud-MVP**.
 Followed agile development methodologies (Scrum), to iteratively build and refine the product.
 I continously gathered feedback form users and stakeholders via demo sessions to infrom product iterations.

-I also conducted usability and User Acceptance Testing (UAT) to validate the MVP against user requirements.
+I also **conducted usability and User Acceptance Testing (UAT)** to validate the MVP against user requirements.
 I gathered feedback from end users to incorporate necessary changes to improve the user experience and design functionality.

-I coordinated with IT operations teams to ensure smooth deployement process of the MVP on Tableau Cloud infrastructure.
+I **coordinated with IT operations teams** to ensure smooth deployement process of the MVP on Tableau Cloud infrastructure.

 #### Key Features
 * Real-time data visualization dashboards